YosysHQ/nextpnr/docs/archapi.md

 The same decal must always produce the same list.
 If the graphics for a design element changes, that element must return another decal.

-*BaseArch default: asserts false as unreachable due to there being no decals*
+*BaseArch default: returns default-constructed range*

 ### DecalXY getBelDecal(BelId bel) const